 Mobile cranes are often used for general construction and roofing.
 They are powerful enough to move materials and equipment while being less permanent than a tower crane.

 When most people think of cranes this is what they think of.
 A form of balance crane, tower cranes are fitted into the ground and used to move and carry heavy materials for longer distances.
 They are most often used when constructing tall buildings.

 Crane operation safety is unique to other pieces of equipment because the machine itself isn’t moving.
-With tractors, dozers, and backhoes, the machine is moving around, driving around people, and carrying equipment with a driver responsible for checking all blind spots and using proper signals.
+With tractors, dozers, and backhoes, the machine moves around, driving around people, and carrying equipment with a driver responsible for checking all blind spots and using proper signals.

 This is especially true for tower cranes where the operator can be so high up that there’s no way for him to see what is happening on the ground.

 Contact with electrical lines is one of the main accidents associated with cranes.
-Like any other kind of equipment operation, taking the time to review the site, start the day with a plan, and to prioritize communication can make the difference when it comes to safety.
-It’s the best way to avoid hazards such as electric lines, other pieces of equipment or injuring coworkers.
+Like any other kind of equipment operation, taking the time to review the site, start the day with a plan, and prioritize communication can make a difference when it comes to safety.
+It’s the best way to avoid hazards such as electric lines, other pieces of equipment, or injuring coworkers.

 This is true as well for operators who are climbing tower cranes.
 Slippery rails or not wearing proper PPE could lead to a life-threatening accident.

 Sadly, one of the most common accidents for cranes is buckling or collapsing.
 Improper crane assembly can be dangerous for the entire construction site and – depending on the height of the crane – the surrounding community.
 Daily inspections are key, even if the crane is a tower crane that has been there for weeks.

 Many safety standards associated with cranes relate back to load security.
 Load and lift limits must be respected.
 The load should be lifted as close to the crane as possible and as low to the ground as possible.
 Always test load limits and make sure that materials are properly secured before lifting them.